r3sult/odan.github.io/_posts/2019-01-20-download-link-to-the-latest-phpstan-phar-file.md

 Downside: This link will allways point to the latest dev-master - inherently unstable version with BC breaks.

-The official and more "stable" solution is to install the [phpstan/phpstan-shim](https://github.com/phpstan/phpstan-shim) as dev dependecy and use the phar file from there.
+The official and more "stable" solution is to install the [phpstan/phpstan-shim](https://github.com/phpstan/phpstan-shim) as dev dependency and use the PHAR file from there.

-Run:
+Install phpstan-shim with composer:

 ```bash
 composer require phpstan/phpstan-shim --dev`
 ```

- When you want a new version, you can just run composer update and copy the phar from
+When you want a new version, you can just run `composer update` and copy the PHAR from:

 * `{basedir}/vendor/phpstan/phpstan-shim/phpstan.phar`